moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

 - Filters used:
     1. Ticket Form
     1. 2FA
-    1. Has Plan - Ticket Tag
+    1. Has Plan - Ticket Tags
 - Custom Settings:
     1. SLA Metric includes only First Reply Time.
     1. Ticket Form filter should include `SaaS`, `SaaS Acocunt`, `Self-Managed`.
     1. 2FA is custom attribute and "Not 2FA" needs to be selected.
-    1. Has Plan - Ticket Tag is a custom attribute and setting of Includes have `Has Plan` checked.
+    1. Has Plan - Ticket Tags is a custom attribute and setting of Includes have `Has Plan` checked.
     1. SLA Update - Year filter was used and it use Advanced Date Range settings i.e. "From beginning of" should have `13 months in the past` to "The end of" should have `1 month in the past`.
     1. Make sure report should have "Sort" type `A-Z` and Percentage is shown inside every bar in Result Manipulation.
     1. It also shows a trend line which can be found in Chart Configuration menu.